NORAID: History

 NORAID was organized and directed by Irish immigrant Michael Flannery, who in the 1920s was a member of the IRA North Tipperary Brigade.
 To collect funds, NORAID organized dinner dances, donations in Irish bars, and direct-mail appeals for support in humanitarian relief in Ireland during the Troubles.

 NORAID officials maintained that its money went to two Irish relief organizations, Green Cross (founded in 1973) and An Cumann Cabrach (founded in November 1953), to help families of imprisoned or dead Irish nationalists.
-However, Unionist politicians and the British, Irish and United States governments accused NORAID of being a front for the Provisional Irish Republican Army (PIRA), and that it was involved in fundraising for IRA arms importation from North America since the early 1970s.
-This accusation has always been denied by NORAID.
-NORAID's former leader, Martin Galvin, was banned from the United Kingdom in the 1980s.
-The charge was also disputed by historian Ed Moloney who stated that the funds raised by NORAID went largely to the families of imprisoned IRA volunteers, and that Clan na Gael was the principal financial backer of the IRA.
+However, Unionist politicians, much of the Irish American community, and the British, Irish and United States governments accused NORAID of being a front for the Provisional Irish Republican Army (PIRA), and that it was involved in fundraising for IRA arms importation from North America since the early 1970s.
+Historian Ed Moloney disputed this by saying that funds raised by NORAID went largely to the families of imprisoned IRA volunteers, and that Clan na Gael was the principal financial backer of the IRA.

 In May 1981, the United States Department of Justice won a court case forcing NORAID to register the Provisional Irish Republican Army as its "foreign principal" under the Foreign Agents Registration Act.
-In his decision, U.S. District Judge Charles S. Haight Jr. wrote: "The uncontroverted evidence is that [Noraid] is an agent of the IRA, providing money and services for other than relief purposes."
+In his decision, U.S. District Judge Charles S. Haight Jr. wrote: "The uncontroverted evidence is that [NORAID] is an agent of the IRA, providing money and services for other than relief purposes."
 NORAID lawyers appealed the decision but lost.
 After three years of fighting, a compromise was reached between federal attorneys and NORAID, allowing it to include with its filings a written statement expressing that the document had been signed under duress and that NORAID maintained that the IRA was not its "foreign principal".
 NORAID resumed filing its financial returns in July 1984.